-TAKE NOTICE to hat a sale by public auction for unpaid taxes s, penalties, interest and costs owed to the First Nation will take place on , 20 at o'clock at 53-00-50- [location]. sonal property, seized pursuant to subsection xation Law, 2008, will be sold at the public on of the goods) interests in the pro ale of the seized property shall be paid to an operty and to the First Nation in order of the British Columbia and any remaining proceed ir priority under the laws applicable Tax Administrator for the Tobacco Plains Indian Band Dated: , 20
+TAKE NOTICE that a sale by public auction for unpaid taxes, penalties, interest and costs Sliammon Indian Band will take place on, 20 at [location].
+The following personal property, seized pursuant to section 31(2) of the Sliammon Indian B Taxation Law , 2009 will be sold at the public auction: and Property [insert general description of the goods] The proceeds of sale of the seized property shall be paid to any holders of registered security in property and to the First Nation in order of their priority under the laws applicable in the British Columbia and any remaining proceeds shall be paid to the debtor.
+Tax Administrator for the Sliammon Indian Band Dated:, 20 .